its-ovrcode/nextsnake/README.md

 ## What is NextSnake?

 NextSnake is a Snake Game that is made with ReactJS and NextJS, which brings the classic game memories from past but with a modern touch.
-I currentyl inspired by Vercel/NextJs theme of their website so i decided to make a game with that theme.
+I currentlly inspired by Vercel/NextJs theme of their website so i decided to make a game with that theme.

 ### Total Expected length of this project (all 5 versions)